brujoand/td/README.md

 I don't need fancy apps, because markdown works just fine.
 I don't need deadlines, because calendars.

 So this is a list, or several lists.
-With a shellsciptwrapper.
+With a shellscriptwrapper.

 Features:
  - [X] Add, delete, complete, reset and list tasks